nickretallack/todo/readme.txt

     - if something has a due date, its prerequisites should be promoted based on how soon that date is.
 That is, the closer due date ones should sort higher.
 In this way, prerequisites must inherit the due date of their post-requisites, but only in a soft way.
 Perhaps use a cached field for this in a later schema revision.

-    - server sync should be high on my list.  for outliner too, which really needs some love

-    - add up/down vote buttons
-    	- only one vote per day, but you can change it.
-    	- shit, how should it know which way you voted when it reloads the page?
-Needs to know last vote direction and date.
-    		- or maybe there are no downvotes

     - mark as laundry list item
     	- these should not show up in the main list
     	- add a column to item?
     	- these items can't really be completed forever.
 They're more like habits to train yourself to do.
     - hmm, what if you wanted it to define a group for all the todos you've recently entered?

     - bulk add todos
     	- post to server